michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 -  Social Security Numbers or Individual Tax Identification Number, see ITIN in SPECIAL SITUATION section if you do not have either.
 -  Relationship (the dependent is your Son, Daughter, Dad, Mom, or ...).

-### Bank information for tax refund or payment only.
+### Bank Information for Tax Refund or Payment Only.

 I do _not_ use it for the filing fee or any other purposes, for new clients or returning clients with changed info.